hdesai17/2-stage_fragpipe/README.md

 ## MSFragger command-line 2-stage search
 >[!IMPORTANT]
 >:exclamation:
->_The updated GUI is recommended over command-line scripts provided here._
+>_The updated GUI or FragPipe headless mode is recommended over command-line scripts provided here._

 Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.